 Drift and stability metrics are calculated each month and monthly values are plotted over time.

-Note: The Production Data Period setting on the Settings tab applies to the overall drift status displayed on the Deployments page and does not affect the period on the performance reports.
+Note: The Production Data Period setting applies to the Drift status displayed on the Deployments page and does not affect the period on the performance reports.